top of page

 • Acknowledged all borrowed content clearly?

-• Distinguished your work from others' contributions?
+• Distinguished student's original work from others' contributions?

 • Referenced interview sources appropriately?